eyvonne/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 is the highest possible floor.

 this should take log(n) drops on average where n is the height of the building.

+For example in a seven story building where the egg breaks on anything higher than 6 (therefore the answer is 5) first drop from the fourth floor, the egg won't break, so move up to the 6th floor and drop another egg, this time it will break so you move back down to floor five, and drop the egg.
+This time it doesn't break, but since we've already checked six we know this is the highest possible floor